Updated: September 9, 2021

 receive three letters, we cannot consider or process your application.

-In terms of academic record, we need to see all of your undergraduate
+In terms of academic records, we need to see all of your undergraduate

 transcripts and any graduate transcripts.
 We need to see everything.